- UCAS course code

 |Available as a free choice unit?||Yes|

 This unit introduces you to the social, cultural, intellectual and institutional history of madness, psychiatry and mental health.
-Through lectures, interactive workshops and reading a combination of primary sources and secondary analyses, you will gain an appreciation of:
+Through lectures, seminars and reading a combination of primary sources and secondary analyses, you will gain an appreciation of:

-- How madness has been understood, by experts and by everyday people
+- How mental illness has been understood, by experts and by everyday people

-- How madness has been managed, socially and institutionally
+- How mental illness has been managed, socially and institutionally

-- How science, medicine, and culture interact in shaping responses to madness
+- How science, medicine, and culture interact in shaping responses to mental illness

 Our focus is primarily on the period 1780 to the present, and primarily on the UK, but with some discussion of Western Europe and North America.